nbariletto/cbi_partitions_repo/index.md

   <img src="images/dpc_modes.png" alt="DPC modes">
 </p>

-This shows that both the KDE point estimate (by construction of the density-based clustering procedure) and a three-cluster partition, closely matching the data-generating clustering, are supported as modes of the posterior distribution.
+This shows that both the KDE point estimate and a three-cluster partition, closely matching the data-generating clustering, are supported as modes of the posterior distribution.

 <br>